 ATTRACTIONS IN THE HOTEL AND THE SURROUNDING AREA

 The hotel has: bowling alley, bike rental, tennis, fitness room, castle casino, underground pool, sauna, princess Anne’s spa, billiards room, toddler club, wine bar.
 The hotel organizes guided tours of the castle and knight’s feasts.
 You can also take a flight by balloon, plane or motoglider, go on a bike or off-road trip, take part in diving, sailing or fishing, or swim one of the castle’s speedboats.
 Nearby is a guarded beach with water equipment rental, ecomarina, walking and cycling route around Lake Owl and observation tower.

-Restaurant Reektarz, Winery, Restaurant Gościniec Ryński Mlýn and shop Smaki Mazur
+Restaurant Refektarz, Winery, Restaurant Gościniec Ryński Mlýn and Smaki Mazur shop

 Hotel Zamek Ryn****, Guest House Ryński Młyn, Villa Pod Zamkiem – reception of all hotel facilities is located in the Castle.

 children 5-12 years – 5PLN, adults – 10 PLN, children up to 5 years – free of charge

 During the holidays every Thursday: admission to Knight’s and Teutonic Feasts, tickets for children 5-12 years – 60 PLN, adults – 99 PLN, children under 5 years – free